 In addition, if MBSD incurred a loss in the liquidation of a Member that was not covered by the Member's Clearing Fund deposit, there is the possibility that MBSD would receive funds to cover such loss (or part of the loss) from its cross-guaranty arrangement.
 The Clearing Fund (which, in the aggregate, also operates as MBSD's default fund) provides the collateralization required to cover a Member's exposure.
-The Clearing Fund consists of deposits posted by Members in the form of cash and eligible securities.
-To date, including through the 2008, 2011 and 2020 broker-dealer closeouts, FICC has never invoked its Member loss allocation procedures.
+The

-&lt;sup>14 In order to be included in this selection process, Pool Instructs must have (i) the same contractual settlement date, (ii) a delivery date equal to the next business date, and (iii) been compared.
+&lt;sup>15 In order to be included in this selection process, Pool Instructs must have (i) the same contractual settlement date, (ii) a delivery date equal to the next business date, and (iii) been compared.